xsync3d/Physballs/README.md

 #### A small physics simulations engine

-Physballs is a small game that simulates a small solar system.
-The goal is to make Physballs as fun and accessible as it can be! it will also work as a tool for my future projects.
+Physballs is a small physics engine that I made for fun, and of course, learning purposes.

 ## Technologies
 * [Python 3.7.4](https://www.python.org/)